Custom Mutators in AFL++

 sudo apt install python3-dev # or sudo apt install python-dev

 Then, AFL++ can be compiled with Python support.
 The AFL++ Makefile detects

-python-config if it is in the PATH and compiles
+python3-config if it is in the PATH and

 afl-fuzz with the feature if available.